-Magnets are products that serve a wide range of functions and applications, because of this they are found in a wide range of industries as well.
+Magnets are products that serve a wide range of functions and applications; because of this, they are found in a wide range of industries as well.
 Pretty much all magnets operate in the same way, yet there are a few different designs, materials, and styles to choose from when searching for a magnet.
 Flexible magnets are perhaps some of the most interesting magnets on the market.
-As their name suggests, these magnets are flexible, meaning that they have the ability to be bent and manipulated in order to fit a specific application or use.
-In addition to this, flexible magnets also have the ability to be cut to virtually any shape desired which makes them the go to magnet for custom applications.
+As their name suggests, these magnets are flexible, meaning that they have the ability to be bent and manipulated to fit a specific application or use.
+In addition to this, flexible magnets also have the ability to be cut to virtually any shape desired, which makes them the go-to magnet for custom applications.

-While flexible magnets offer a number of unique advantages over the more traditional, solid magnets, they are also less durable which makes them a liability in certain applications.
-The best way to ensure that you receive reliable, flexible magnets is to find a trusted and experienced flexible magnet manufacturer who is able to listen to your application in order to suggest the right solution for you and your applications.
+While flexible magnets offer a number of unique advantages over the more traditional, solid magnets, they are also less durable, which makes them a liability in certain applications.
+The best way to ensure that you receive reliable, flexible magnets is to find a trusted and experienced flexible magnet manufacturer who is able to listen to your application so that they can suggest the right solution for you and your applications.